ParasBedi298/Resume-Parser-and-Matcher/README.md

 # Resume-Parser-and-Matcher

 This is an NLP based Resume Parser and Matcher project.
+The project was built in a team of 5, under the course Machine Learning (IC-272) at IIT Mandi.

 Techstack used: NLP, Spacy3, Custom NER, Token_to_vector, Cosine Similarity